Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 ## Protect the master branch

-It is recommended (and a software engineering best practice) to protect the master branch from direct check-ins.
-By protecting the master branch in this way, you require all developers to check-in changes by raising a Pull Request and you may enforce certain workflows such as requiring more than one pull request review or requiring certain status checks to pass before allowing a pull request to merge.
-Read [Configuring protected branches](https://help.github.com/en/github/administering-a-repository/configuring-protected-branches) to learn more about protecting branches in GitHub.
+It is a software engineering best practice to protect the master branch from direct check-ins.
+Read [configuring protected branches](https://help.github.com/en/github/administering-a-repository/configuring-protected-branches) to learn more about protecting branches in GitHub.

-This solution uses [GitHub Flow](https://guides.github.com/introduction/flow/), which involves creating feature branches and merging them into **master**.
-This approach is lightweight, but illustrates the basics of protecting branches.
-To learn about using different branching strategies, refer to [changing branching strategies](4-advanced-customization.md#Configure-a-Clean-Master).

-Note that the CI/CD pipelines in this repository are configured to run when a merge to master occurs, for example after a PR is merged.
-Branch Protections are not required to enable this behavior so setting them can be considered optional.
-However, By setting branch protections as described in the rest of this section, you encourage good software engineering practices by requiring developers to raise a PR in order to propose changes to master and to get those changes reviewed.
+The GitHub Actions workflows in this repository are configured to run when a merge to master occurs, for example after a PR is merged.
+Branch Protections are not required for these events to occur, so setting branch protections is optional.

 > **Important:** Branch protections are supported on public GitHub repositories, or if you have a GitHub Pro subscription.
-If you are using a personal GitHub account and you created your repository as a private repository, you will have to change it to be **public** if you want to configure Branch protection policies.
-You can change your repository to be public in repository settings.
+If you are using a personal GitHub account and you created your repository as a private repository, you will have to change your repository to be **public**.

-You should configure the specific workflows that you require for your software engineering organization.
-In order to support the solution walk through described in this documentation, you can configure branch protections as follows:
+If your organization does not have branch protection policies, configure branch protections as follows:

-1. In the home page for your repository, click **Settings**.
+1. Click the **Settings** tab on the home page of your repository.
-2. On the Settings page, click on **Branches** in the Options menu.
+1. Select **Branches** in the left menu.
-3. Under **Branch protection rules**, click the **Add rule** button.
+1. Under **Branch protection rules**, click **Add rule**.
-4. Configure the rule:
+1. Enter the following for the rule:
     1. In the **Branch name pattern** box, enter **master**.
-    2. Check **Require pull request reviews before merging**.
+    1. Check **Require pull request reviews before merging**.
-    3. Do **not** check **Include administrators**.
-Later you will need to use your administrator privileges to bypass merging restrictions.
-Once multiple people are contributing to the project, consider configuring these restrictions for administrators as well.
+    1. Do **not** check **Include administrators**.
+         - You will use your administrator privileges to bypass merge restrictions later in this walk through.
+         - After the walk through, consider configuring these restrictions for administrators as well.
-    4. Click the **Create** button at the bottom of the page.
+1. Click **Create**.

 ## Next steps